OWeinert/BetaMoon/README.md

 3) Run the game
    - Launch Minecraft Beta 1.7.3.

-   - Install your BetaMoon mods or start modding yourself!
+4) Install BetaMoon mods or start modding yourself!

 ## LuaJ placement
 LuaJ is required for BetaMoon to run Lua mods!